 Some very hoppy beers (such as IPAs) contain more, as hops are added after brewing.

 The hop has been regarded as a medicinal plant for centuries.
 Its use dates back to the monasteries of 8th century Europe when it was used for its pharmacological properties, in particular for treating anxiety and sleep problems, as well as its benefits for the endocrine system.

 What are Xanthohumol's mechanisms of action?

-Xanthohumol’s mechanisms of action come from its extraordinarily high content of phenolic compounds.
-Recent studies show that regular consumption of these compounds can, in the long term, reduce the risk of many chronic health disorders such as cardiovascular disease (19).
-Phenols, and in particular, xanthohumol, exert modulatory effects in cells by interacting with a wide range of molecular targets of signaling pathways (mitogen-activated protein kinase, protein kinase C, detoxifying antioxidant enzymes …) (20).
-These effects translate into increased expression of certain cytoprotective genes, regulation of the normal cell cycle, inhibition of growth, an increase in apoptosis, inhibition of angiogenesis, as well as suppression of oxidative stress, a state of imbalance which impairs the structural and functional integrity of cell membranes (21).
-The role played by oxidative stress in the development of chronic diseases is now widely documented in the scientific literature (22).
-Phenolic compounds can also influence the composition of gut microbiota and re-establish intestinal barrier function, thus modulating the chronic inflammation associated with metabolic diseases (23).
+Phenols, and particularly xanthohumol, exert modulatory effects in cells by interacting with a wide range of molecular targets of signaling pathways (mitogen-activated protein kinase, protein kinase C, detoxifying antioxidant enzymes, etc.).
+These effects translate into an increased expression of certain cytoprotective genes, regulation of the normal cell cycle, inhibition of growth, an increase in apoptosis, inhibition of angiogenesis, as well as suppression of oxidative stress, a state of imbalance which impairs the structural and functional integrity of cell membranes.
+The role played by oxidative stress in the development of chronic diseases is now widely documented in scientific literature.

-Following ingestion, phenolic compounds such as xanthohumol are absorbed, distributed to various tissues and then metabolised by the liver.
-A proportion undergo partial conversion by gut flora.
-(24).
+Following ingestion, phenolic compounds, such as xanthohumol, are absorbed, distributed to various tissues, and then metabolized by the liver.
+A proportion undergoes partial conversion by gut flora.